PaloAltoNetworks/terraform-provider-prismacloud/docs/data-sources/collection.md

 ### Asset Groups

 * `account_group_ids` - A list of account group IDs associated with the collection.
-* `account_ids` - A set of cloud account IDs associated with the collection.
+* `account_ids` - A list of cloud account IDs associated with the collection.
-* `repository_ids` - A set of repository IDs associated with the collection.
+* `repository_ids` - A list of repository IDs associated with the collection.